Major addition: “Test Tools,” incorporated 12/13/2015.

-The Fort Pierce, Florida, City Marina has recently completed a multi-million dollar major expansion project.
-The new floating docks at FPCM are equipped with Square D 125V and 250V, 30mA Equipment Protective Device (EPD) ground fault sensing circuit breakers located at the slip-side pedestal.
+The Fort Pierce, Florida, City Marina completed a multi-million dollar major expansion project in 2016.
+The new floating docks at FPCM are equipped with Square D 125V/250V, 30mA Equipment Protective Device (EPD) ground fault sensing circuit breakers located at the slip-side pedestal.

+Sanctuary is fit with two 125V, 30A shore power circuits.
 When we arrived at FPCM, the dock attendant who landed us suggested we have all AC branch circuits on both panels (“house” panel and “heat pump” panel) set to “off.”
-Sanctuary has two 125V, 30A shore power circuits, but that is the right advice for all boats in all cases.
+That advice is the right advice for all boats in all cases.
 It is particularly useful for connecting the first few times to docks with ground fault sensors on their pedestals.
 After attaching to the pedestal, set individual branch circuits “on” one-at-a-time.
 If the pedestal breaker should trip while powering up, take note of which branch circuit breaker caused the trip.
-It will become obvious in reading this article why that information is very valuable to have.
+It will become obvious in reading this article why that information is very important to know and valuable to have.

 TRANSIENT GROUND FAULTS: